 Mgahinga Gorilla Park in 2019 became the “3rd Must Photograph Location in the World” after a survey of picture postings on Facebook.
 The small 3.7km2 in the Clouds park is the home of three of Virunga Volcanoes, the Mufumbiro Mountains that Cook.
 The name Mgahinga Gorilla Park comes from Mount Gahinga.
-Gahinga was meaning the place of little stones in the local language.
-Stones that were a result of the Volcanic eruptions in the distant past.
+Gahinga meant the place of little stones in the local language.
+Stones that were the result of the Volcanic eruptions in the distant past but remain.

 Mgahinga Gorilla Park, there are many things to do and see, a must-visit park for gorilla and golden monkey trekkers, hikers, climbers, birders, primate lovers, and those that love to be of the off the beaten track and away from the crowds.

 Top Things to Do and See in Mgahinga Gorilla Park – Uganda